-Thread the new cord through the metal insert and the plastic handle.
-Tie a regular, overhand knot in the end, but keep the knot loose.
-Push the knot inside the handle, tighten it against the metal insert and close the handle over the knot and metal insert.
+You can now thread this new cord into the metal insert and the handle.
+Tie a loose knot on the end and push this knot inside the handle.
+Tighten the knot next to the insert and close the handle over the knot.

 The cord should now be wound around the pulley; holding the cover in one hand, pull the cord around in a few rotations to provide some tension on the recoil spring.
 Replace the cover, and you're done.